oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

 # Oracle Audit Vault and DB Firewall (AVDF)

 ## Introduction
-This workshop introduces the various features and functionality of Oracle Audit Vault and DB Firewall (AVDF).
-It gives the user an opportunity to learn how to configure those appliances in order to audit, monitor and protect access to sensitive data.
+As a security administrator, your mission is to protect and monitor a growing fleet of Oracle databases—ensuring both operational efficiency and data security.
+This workshop introduces you to multiple pre-seeded Pluggable Databases (PDBs), including **employees_search** and **customer_orders**, and demonstrates how AVDF empowers you to manage and secure a database fleet at scale.

+**Employees_search PDB** powers the company’s in-house self-service HR application, giving employees access to sensitive personal and salary information.
+Its integrity, availability, and security are critical to maintaining trust and operational continuity.

+**Customer_orders PDB** supports the company’s client-facing order management application, containing sensitive customer data such as order, billing, shipping, and payment information.
+Ensuring its accuracy, availability, and security is essential for customer satisfaction, business continuity, and commercial success.

+Through this workshop, you’ll gain hands-on experience in using AVDF to monitor, protect, and manage these databases, arming you with the tools and insights to secure a real-world database fleet efficiently and confidently.

-*Estimated Lab Time:* 110 minutes
+*Estimated Lab Time:* 90 minutes

-*Version tested in this lab:* Oracle AVDF 20.13
+*Version tested in this lab:* Oracle AVDF NextGen

 ### Video Preview